lucho1/AGPEngine/README.md

 Then, the Deferred Lighting Shader is the one used for lighting in Deferred Rendering, it gets the gBuffer textures and builds up the final scene appearance by lighting it.
 As for it, it doesn't has material information, but as it has lighting information, it uses shader-storage uniform buffers and uniform ones as well (for camera data).

 We can think of the Lighting Shader as the Forward Rendering Shader and the other two as the first and second passes of the Deferred Rendering.

+On the other side, the Skybox Shader handles the rendering of the Skybox, which is drawn before any object in the scene, both for forward and deferred rendering.

 Finally, we have the shaders used for the bloom effect.
 They are 2 shaders, one used to blur the brighter parts of the image resulting from rendering all the scenes (from the previous shaders), and another one to blend the resulting blurred image with the image resulting from rendering.
 There are a couple of values in the Rendering Panel that allow to modify and visualize the bloom effect, but some settings can be also modified from this shaders, for instance, the matrix of weights used to blur.